This is a guest post by Eric Gordon.

 “When Trust Falls Down” — How Consumers View Brands

 In the Trinity Mirror and Ipsos report, findings pointed to a fast declining mistrust in brands and advertising.
+That is a big problem when brands rely on repeat customers.
 Respondents were polled on their feelings towards brands and 42% claimed to distrust brands and 69% distrusted brand’s advertising.
 It’s a growing problem too as 37% reported they trust brands less than they used to and 43% claimed to trust advertising less than they used to.
 The report seems to point that customer baselines is distrust — and brands have to work from there to gain it back.

 The majority of consumers now view brands as a part of the unfavorable “establishment” rather than individual entities.
 The faceless nature of businesses and brands leads them to be perceived as part of a section of the small elite.
 In today’s political climate, being part of the establishment or elite is seen negatively by the general public — as the media continues to throw out reports of bad behavior by big business and politicians seemed to be more heavily influenced by the dollars of brands.
 The average consumer doesn’t see themselves reflected in advertising full of unachievable body types and lifestyles.
 The faceless brand has carved a valley between themselves and consumers that will be difficult to cross.